krishnakadiyala/NPAcourse/slides/data/M05_Ansible.md

 # Lab Time

-- Lab 3 - Using Check Mode and Verbosity
+- Lab 4 - Using Check Mode and Verbosity
-- Lab 4 - Deploying Configs From a File Using cli_config
 - Lab 5 - Building the course inventory file
 - Lab 6 - Using the debug module
 - Lab 7 - Prompting the User for Input

----
-class: middle, segue
-#Diving Deeper into Core Command and Config Modules

 ---